cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 The plugin provides an agent-less method for running operations on destination hosts.
 The source code for this plugin can be found at [github]({{< field "repo_link" >}}).

+{{% gsNote title="Note" %}}
+You can specify a custom directory to use as temporary storage for executable files that you do not want to have stored in the `temp dir` directory.
+Provide an environment variable for the directory that is exported when the plugin runs.
+{{% /gsNote %}}

 # Plugin Requirements: